 This is the last continent most people visit.
 It is the most remote, coldest and unspoiled place on Earth.
-It is great for penguins and beautful scenery.
+It is great for penguins, wildlife spectacles, and beautful scenery.

 I have worked in Antarctica as a lecturer and guide, visiting the Peninsula on an expedition ship, as well as two seasons in the different sub-Antarctic islands.